Ojlit/package-management/Tomcat-installation/READme.md

 sudo systemctl status nginx
 ```

-+ Access the Nginx webserver administrator
++ Access the Nginx administrator on the web brower
 + copy the path to the nginx configuration file

 ```sh